Your safety comes first

 If you think making a SARA report will put your safety at risk, do not do make a SARA report.

 SARA software assigns each report a number and notes the time and date the report was made.
 A SECASA worker reads each report.
-Your report will then be passed on to the Police with all the information you have provided except the IP address and your contact details.
+Your report will then be passed on to the Police with all the information you have provided except the IP address.

 SECASA has no control over SARA information once it has been given to the Police.
 Any decision to investigate further is at the discretion of the Police.